mirkokiefer/aws-lib/README.md

 which would instantiate the ec2 client, but using the 2010-08-31 API version.
 See the library code for each service to learn about other possible options.

+For more examples have a look at [/examples](https://github.com/livelycode/aws-lib/tree/master/examples) and [/test](https://github.com/livelycode/aws-lib/tree/master/test).

 ## Tests
 In order to run the tests you need to copy "test/credentials_template.js" to "test/credentials.js" and add your access key and secret.
 credentials.js is part of .gitignore so you don't have to worry about accidentially commiting your secret.